Denmark in the Eurovision Song Contest 2025: At Eurovision

-The Eurovision Song Contest 2025 will take place at St. Jakobshalle in Basel, Switzerland, and will consist of two semi-finals to be held on the respective dates of 13 and 15 May and the final on 17 May 2025.
+The Eurovision Song Contest 2025 took place at St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals held on the respective dates of 13 and 15 May and the final on 17 May 2025.
 During the allocation draw held on 28 January 2025, Denmark was drawn to compete in the second semi-final, performing in the second half of the show.
 Sissal was later drawn to perform 11th, ahead of 's Mariam Shengelia and before 's Adonxs.
 Denmark qualified for the final.

+The two semi-finals and final were broadcast on DR1 with commentary by Ole Tøpholm.
+DR appointed Sara Bro as its spokesperson to announce the Danish votes during the final.